darktable-org/dtdocs/content/module-reference/utility-modules/shared/geotagging.md

 Otherwise follow the following process to correlate the time of the images and GPS track files

 1. Fix the camera time setting for a single image by manually entering the correct date/time for that image into the _date/time_ field.
-A good way is to do this accurately is to take a photograph of a reliable time source.
+A good way to do this accurately is to take a photograph of a reliable time source.
 This can be any precise clock or, even better, the time displayed on your GPS device (bearing in mind that GPS devices normally _show_ the local time, even though they _store_ universal time).
 The difference (offset) between the time entered and the time stored in the image's Exif data will be shown in the _date/time offset_ field.

 2. Press the _lock_ button to lock the calculated offset in the module.